infominer33/infominer33.github.io/_pages/about.md

 So I began learning best practices, following information to its source, properly citing images and information, creative commons, markdown, HTML, going over the top and making better resources than what's currently available, etcetera.

 I also became disgusted with the quality of content overall, on the web.
 So I started making the resources that would have made my life so much easier had they existed when I first started studying.
-I've always had a special ability to focus on topics of interest, whos whose veracity is important to me.
+I've always had a special ability to focus on topics of interest whos whose veracity is important to me.

 {% include figure image_path="https://imgur.com/BLkkwkf.png" alt="The funny thing is, Our cells are completely regenerating every seven years." caption="...and yet we always remain quintessentially ourselves." %}